 - Significant Matters

-Corporate restructuring is broader than formal bankruptcy or liquidation processes.
-Restructuring can start as early as covenant re-setting and ‘amend and extend’ discussions, continues through default and/ or forbearances or waivers of default, consensual solutions such as refinancing, sale of non-core assets, cash injections and restructuring of the business or equity, through to formal processes such as schemes of arrangement and compromise, and ultimately business rescue and liquidation.
+Restructuring is broader than formal bankruptcy or liquidation processes.
+It includes covenant re-setting, ‘amend and extend’ discussions, forbearances or waivers of default, consensual solutions such as refinancing, sale of non-core assets, cash injections and restructuring of the business or equity, as well as formal processes such as schemes of arrangement, business rescue and liquidation.

-We are able to draw on in-house expertise in other areas that may be required in a complex restructuring including: regulatory law (particularly in sectors such as aviation, mining, pharmaceuticals and telecommunications), tax, pensions and employment law, competition and merger control and real estate.
-We also have English law qualified practitioners to advise on foreign listed facilities and debt instruments.
+- the ability to draw on in-house expertise in other areas that may be required in a complex restructuring including: regulatory law (particularly in sectors such as mining, pharmaceuticals and healthcare and technology, media and telecommunications), pensions and employment law, competition and merger control and real estate law.

-We have considerable experience in cross-border restructurings that involve simultaneous insolvency filings in multiple jurisdictions.
-Our team members have also advised on many pan-European and co-ordinated US/ Europe restructurings.
+We have experience advising on a wide range of transactions throughout Africa and considerable experience in cross-border restructurings that involve simultaneous insolvency filings in multiple jurisdictions.
+This extends to advising on pan-European and coordinated US/ Europe restructurings.

 - Contingency planning